ezgi-c/reading-notes/README.md

 # Growth Mindset
 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f0/Growth_and_fixed_mind.jpg" width="400"/>

-In their blog post called [*How You Can Benefit from A Growth Mindset*](https://www.atlassian.com/blog/inside-atlassian/growth-mindset), Steve Haffenden talks about their struggles with moving past a "fixed mindset" towards a "growth mindset".
+In their blog post titled [*How You Can Benefit from A Growth Mindset*](https://www.atlassian.com/blog/inside-atlassian/growth-mindset), Steve Haffenden talks about their struggles with moving past a "fixed mindset" towards a "growth mindset".
 A **growth mindset** is explained as seeing the mind as a tool that can be sharpened to become more efficient, creative and capable through effort and practice.

 > A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.
 By contrast, in a fixed mindset, intelligence and talent are seen as fixed traits, suggesting that success comes from these inherent qualities alone, without the need for further development or effort.